hasura/plugin-hub/src/plugins/validate/README.md

 # Response Validator

 The **POST** `/validate` endpoint provides JSON Schema validation for response data.
-It supports custom validation options, error reporting, and telemetry integration.
+It supports custom validation options, error reporting (through files and/or persisting to a database), and telemetry integration.

 ## Why?